jamesdanielv/thermalcam/README.md

 coming soon or already in some form or another

-buffer removal 16x16 [ ] if checked done
+buffer removal 16x16 [x] if checked done (no longer needed. was used to sub sample for 32x32)

-buffer removal 32x32 [ ] if checked done

-resolution increased to 128x128 [ ]
+buffer removal 32x32 [x] if checked done (now 40 bytes) buffer removal 64x64 [x] if checked done (now uses about 132 bytes total resolution increased to 128x128 [ ]

 include code for parallel display[ ]